-Version 4.5 of Vizioncore's popular virtualization backup software vRanger Pro is now available, promising faster backup times, and more efficient use of storage
+Version 4.5 of Vizioncore's popular virtualization backup software vRanger Pro is now available, promising faster backup times, and more efficient use of storage capacity.

-Central to the vRanger Pro 4.5 release is support for the Changed Block Tracking feature in the VMware vSphere vStorage application programming interface A(PI).
+Central to the vRanger Pro 4.5 release is support for the changed block tracking feature in the VMware vSphere vStorage application programming interface A(PI).
 The API communicates with backup software on which blocks have changed since the last incremental backup.
 The new version also implements so-called Active Block Mapping, which works with the Windows New Technology File System (or NTFS) to determine which blocks are active and inactive to avoid unnecessarily backing up inactive blocks.
 Together these features enable up to 33% faster backup times, and the resulting images consume up to 25% less storage capacity, the company said.

 Other features of the 4.5 release include object-level restore capabilities for Microsoft Exchange data, integration with VMware vCenter backup groups, 256-bit AES encryption of archived files, support for thin-provisioned virtual machines, and a native Volume Shadow Copy Service driver for Windows Server 2003 and 2008 that successfully forces applications to quiesce, ensuring crash-consistent backups.